Ivo-Evans/lessons/uncovered-things.md

 	- modify your function so that it returns its result, instead of console logging its result
 	- console log the return value of your function.

+- recursion
+  - weirdly enough, a function can call itself inside its definition
+  - this leads to some interesting and sometimes confusing results
+  - you need to specify a 'base case', or a situation in which the function does not call itself.
+  - to specify a base case, you need to build some branching logic into your function, so that, in one situation, it goes one way, and in another situation, it goes another way.
+  - when the function does call itself, you might want to think about what arguments you give it - you don't need to give it the same ones you gave it on the last pass
+  - rewrite your factorialising program to use recursion instead of a for-loop, and to return its result

 Other things to splice in:
 - the command line: pwd, cd and ls - move around for a bit